Divya4242/aws-kops-kubernetes-fullstack-app/README.md

 # Full-stack application deployed on Kubernetes using kops on AWS

 This guide provides a step-by-step process to create a Kubernetes cluster on AWS using Kops.
-This project demonstrates a Kubernetes setup with a full-stack application consisting of a ReactJS frontend, NodeJS backend, and MongoDB database.
-The project also includes a robust monitoring system using Prometheus, Grafana, kube-state-metrics, and Alert Manager.
+This project demonstrates a Kubernetes setup with a full-stack application consisting of a [ReactJS](https://react.dev/) frontend, [NodeJS](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs) backend, and [MongoDB](https://www.mongodb.com/) database.
+The project also includes a robust monitoring system using [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics), and [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/).

 ![kops](https://github.com/Divya4242/k8s-AWS-Kops-Ingress/assets/113757574/abb76432-0b97-4f1a-8270-3428bcd4d7ed)